federeghe/chronovise/docs/paper/paper.md

 couple of already implemented estimators (MLE and PWM) is available and also a couple of statistical
 tests: Kolmogorov-Smirnov [@massey1951kolmogorov] and (Modified) Anderson-Darling [@sinclair1990modified].
 The API to provide an input generator and input representativity tests is also available to the user.
-Finally, an overall results confidence estimation computation is provided.
+Finally, the framework implements an overall results confidence estimation procedure.

 Instead of providing a read-to-use and fixed tool, *chronovise* is proposed as a flexible and extensible framework deployed as a static C++ library.
 The selection of C++ language enables the easy implementation of hardware-in-the-loop analyses.
 The behind idea of *chronovise* is to provide a common framework for both researchers and users.
 Even if EVT is a well-known statistical theory, it is continuously evolving and still a hot topic in mathematical environment.
-The application of EVT in real-time field is immature and it still requires several theoretical advances.
+The application of EVT in real-time computing is immature and it still requires several theoretical advances.
 This is that leads us to implement this software: enabling the exploitation of an already implemented EVT process in order to perform experiments of new theories and methods, without the need to reimplement all the algorithms from scratch.
 Our